Sivandha Mann: Plot

 During the flight to India, one of the flight attendants announces that Diwan wants to marry the princess and will receive her at the airport.
 Chitralekha is not happy and commands that the flight take a different turn, but the attendant stops her from trying to escape.
 Bharat fights the attendant, causing the flight to continuously spin, and in the process, the flight plunges into the sea.
-Bharat and Chitralekha are presumed dead, but are washed ashore onto an island unconscious.
-They are cured by two local doctors who befriend them, and arrange a special raft for their return.
+Bharat and Chitralekha are presumed dead.
+But the couple washes ashore unconscious on an island, where they are treated by two local doctors who befriend them and arrange a raft for their return."
 Bharat realises that "Vasanthi" is actually princess Chitralekha, but she advises him just to see her as his lover and not as the princess.

 Bharat and Chitralekha arrive at Ananth's house, and he is surprised to see Bharat alive.
 However, Chitralekha takes the guise of a normal girl because she does not want anyone to know that the princess is still alive, and to aide Bharat.
 Her true identity remains a secret to everyone except Bharat.
 The next day, people again protest at Diwan, who starts killing them all; Ananth dies in the shootout.
 Ananth's mother also dies in the shock of her son's death, making Bharat and his friends more determined to save Vasanthapuri.
 They kill a few of Diwan's men, and seek shelter in a bar whose owner Dickie also becomes their ally.
 Bharat, Chithralekha and the rest of their gang secretly deal with Diwan and his army.